Hello and welcome back to How to Legal.

 Just as the law lacks legitimacy unless those who make, enforce, and interpret it share a genuine commitment to treat it seriously, so too does an oath lack sanctity unless those who violate it are held to account.The Jan.
 6th Committee on Why Oaths Matter, Lawfare, June 17, 2022.

-In light of all the reporting exposing judicial misconduct, it should be reasonable to assume that we should be seeing more lawyers exposing misconduct, filing ethic complaints, notifying authorities, senior judges and the like.
+In light of the reporting exposing judicial misconduct, it should be reasonable to assume that more lawyers would be exposing misconduct, filing ethic complaints, notifying authorities, and the like.

 We are not seeing that yet.

 See for e.g.: Michael Berens and John Shiffman, “Thousands of U.S. judges who broke laws or oaths remained on the bench,” Reuters, June 30, 2020; James V. Grimaldi, Coulter Jones and Joe Palazzolo, “131 Federal Judges Broke the Law by Hearing Cases Where They Had a Financial Interest,” Wall Street Journal, September 28, 2021; and Erik Ortiz, “Robed in secrecy: How judges accused of misconduct can dodge public scrutiny,” NBC, December 26, 2021.